Emmanuel Botwe – Headteacher

 Currently on maternity leave.
 Expected to return in summer 2020.

-Mary Gannon – Assistant Headteacher (Quality Assurance and Most Able)
+Mary Gannon – Assistant Headteacher (CPD and Curriculum Plus+)

 Contact – email@example.com